 Unlike pre-2007 models, where every USB port could provide 500 mA of power, only a single high-powered device can be attached to the USB ports, and software will enable one of its downstream ports to supply 500 mA of power.
 If a second high-powered device is attached, it will behave like a normal bus-powered hub and only provide 100 mA per downstream port.

-The Apple Remote, which had been included with previous models, is now a US$20 option.
+The Apple Remote, which had been included with earlier models, is a US$20 option.

 To resume use of the internal display, you need to disconnect the external display, put the computer to sleep, and then open the lid.
 This will wake up your ‘Book and restore use of the built-in display.